26 Nosler vs. 28 Nosler: Long-Range Hunting Cartridges, Perfected

 As both of these cartridges were built for long-range precision shooting, they are currently only available in bolt-action rifles.

-As the round has grown in popularity, the 28 Nosler is currently offered in multiple configurations from Nosler, Browning, and Hornady.
-On the other hand, Nosler is currently the only ammo manufacturer offering factory loads in 26 Nosler.
+Ammo price and availability are also issues for these rounds.
+However, more options are currently available for the 28 Nosler.
+The 28 Nosler is currently offered in multiple configurations from Nosler, Browning, and Hornady.
+On the other hand, Nosler is currently the only ammo manufacturer offering factory-loaded 26 Nosler.

 Reloading

-Final Shots: 28 Nosler vs 26 Nosler
+Final Shots: 28 Nosler vs. 26 Nosler

 The 26 Nosler and 28 Nosler are two precision rifle cartridges that epitomize the evolution of modern ammunition technology.

-No matter which cartridge you choose, make sure you stock up on ammunition here at Ammo.com and I’ll see you on the range!
+No matter which cartridge you choose, make sure you stock up on ammunition here at Ammo.com.
+I’ll see you on the range!

 Ammo Comparisons